-PYROGENIC CARBON CAPTURE AND STORAGE (PYCCS) AND SOIL ENHANCER

-Trees and plants have the capacity to capture CO2 from the air and store it through the process of photosynthesis.
-Therefore, biomasses contain a large fraction of carbon.
-When biomass decays or is burned for energy production, almost all carbon is converted into CO2 and emitted to the atmosphere again, as a part of what we call the traditional carbon circle.
-Decay or burning of biomass is considered carbon neutral and will not further increase the concentration of CO2 in the atmosphere nor will it reduce it.
+PYROGENIC CARBON CAPTURE AND STORAGE (PYCCS) AND SOIL ENHANCER for energy production, almost all carbon is converted into CO_2 and emitted to the atmosphere again, as a part of what we call the traditional carbon circle.
+Decay or burning of biomass is considered carbon neutral and will not further increase the concentration of CO_2 in the atmosphere nor will it reduce it.